mantidproject/mantid/dev-docs/source/ProfilingOverview.rst

 `Yappi (Yet Another Python Profiler) <https://pypi.org/project/yappi/>`_ is multithreading aware. cProfile which will show everything up to the exec, or run call.
 Yappi will profile the thread and show any slow points within the separate thread.

-*Note: This will not with QThreads and may crash or be unable to profile inside.
-It is recommended you migrate workers by inheriting from IQtAsync, see async_qt_adaptor.py for details.
+*Note: This will not work with QThreads and may crash or be unable to profile inside.
+It is recommended you migrate workers by inheriting from IQtAsync, see ``async_qt_adaptor.py`` for details.
 Using native threading enables tooling, makes testing simple and produces readable stack traces.*

 To use Yappi instead of cProfile simple append `--yappi` to the list of arguments after profile, e.g.: